-((marijuana)) cannabis product, provided it is not false or misleading, the disclaimer must state, "This statement has not been evaluated by the State of Washington.
+(h) Where there is one statement made under (g) of this subsection, or there is a warning describing the psychoactive effects of the ((marijuana)) cannabis product, provided it is not false or misleading, the disclaimer must state, "This statement has not been evaluated by the State of Washington.
 This product is not intended to diagnose, treat, cure, or prevent any disease."

-- (i) Where there is more than one statement made under (g) of this subsection, or there is a warning describing the psychoactive effects of the ((marijuana)) cannabis product, provided they are not false or misleading, the disclaimer must state, "These statements have not been evaluated by the State of Washington.
-This product is not intended to diagnose, treat, cure, or prevent any disease." - (8) Optional label information.
-Optional label information includes the following: Harvest date, "best by" date, and manufactured dates. - (9) Accompanying materials.
-Accompanying materials must be provided with a ((marijuana)) cannabis product or made available to the consumer purchasing ((marijuana)) cannabis products. - A producer or processor must provide the following product-specific information, for as long as the product is for sale, through an internet link, web address, or QR code on the product label as follows: - (a) A statement disclosing all pesticides applied to the ((marijuana)) cannabis plants and growing medium during production of the useable ((marijuana)) cannabis or the base ((marijuana)) cannabis used to create the concentrate or the extract added to infused products; - (b) A list disclosing all of the chemicals, compounds, additives, thickening agents, terpenes, or other substances added to any ((mari-juana)) cannabis concentrate during or after production. - (10) Upon request materials.
-A consumer may request the name of the certified lab and quality assurance test results for any ( $(\frac{mari-juana}{juana})$ ) cannabis or ( $(\frac{mari-juana}{juana})$ ) cannabis product.
+(i) Where there is more than one statement made under (g) of this subsection, or there is a warning describing the psychoactive effects of the ((marijuana)) cannabis product, provided they are not false or misleading, the disclaimer must state, "These statements have not been evaluated by the State of Washington.
+This product is not intended to diagnose, treat, cure, or prevent any disease."

+(8) Optional label information.
+Optional label information includes the following: Harvest date, "best by" date, and manufactured dates.

+(9) Accompanying materials.
+Accompanying materials must be provided with a ((marijuana)) cannabis product or made available to the consumer purchasing ((marijuana)) cannabis products.

+A producer or processor must provide the following product-specific information, for as long as the product is for sale, through an internet link, web address, or QR code on the product label as follows:

+(a) A statement disclosing all pesticides applied to the ((marijuana)) cannabis plants and growing medium during production of the useable ((marijuana)) cannabis or the base ((marijuana)) cannabis used to create the concentrate or the extract added to infused products;

+(b) A list disclosing all of the chemicals, compounds, additives, thickening agents, terpenes, or other substances added to any ((marijuana)) cannabis concentrate during or after production.

+(10) Upon request materials.
+A consumer may request the name of the certified lab and quality assurance test results for any ((marijuana)) cannabis or ((marijuana)) cannabis product.
 A retailer must provide the information upon request.